Slim Dunlap: With the Replacements

+Solo career

+Dunlap was not driven to be a bandleader, once saying "I hate it, personally.
+I'd rather just play guitar and let the other guy lose all the money."
+He also took a small-scale approach to recording, spending less than $10,000 on his first post-Replacements solo record, compared to more than $200,000 for the other members' solo albums.

 In 1991 Dunlap toured with ex-Georgia Satellites lead vocalist Dan Baird to promote Baird's solo album, Love Songs for the Hearing Impaired.

 Towards the end of 1992 Dunlap started recording his own first solo album, The Old New Me, which was released in 1993.
-It was followed by his second solo album, Times Like This in 1996.
+It was followed by his second solo album, Times Like This, in 1996.
+His former bandmate Curtiss A played harmonica on both records.
 AllMusic called The Old New Me a "rootsy, engaging ride", and Times Like This "the opposite of the Replacements' rowdy, unscripted alt-rock vitriol [that] wins on its own unobtrusive terms".
+Ira Robbins of Trouser Press praised his solo albums for their "raunch-a-roll energy and an invigorating dose of retro flair."

 Dunlap performed at The Bottom Line in New York City in December 1997, and he and his own band were active in the Minneapolis area until February 2012 when he was hospitalized after suffering a severe stroke.

 Songs for Slim

 After Dunlap's stroke, a non-profit project, Songs For Slim, was established to raise money for him by having other artists cover his songs and other merchandise.
-The releases included an EP by his former bandmates from The Replacements, Songs for Slim, featuring cover art by Chris Mars.
+The releases included an EP by his former bandmates from the Replacements, Songs for Slim, featuring cover art by Chris Mars.
+The EP included a version of Dunlap's song "Busted Up" as well as "Everything's Coming Up Roses" from the musical Gypsy, Gordon Lightfoot's "I'm Not Sayin'", and Hank Williams's "Lost Highway".

+Thank You Dancers!

+A live album, Thank You Dancers!, was released in 2020, and featured a performance recorded in 2002 at St. Paul's Turf Club.

+Dunlap earned the respect of many other musicians.
+Nashville singer-songwriter Tommy Womack, in his 2002 song "The Replacements", wrote that "Slim Dunlap is the proof of the existence of God, a guitar genius, a role model, a credit to the gene pool."

+Death

+Dunlap died at his home in Minneapolis on December 18, 2024, at the age of 73.
+In a statement, Dunlap's family said the cause of death was complications from his 2012 stroke.
+He died shortly after listening to his song "I dreamed of a Hillbilly Heaven", from his live album Thank You Dancers!